rpm4real/rpm4real.github.io/_thoughts/agg-rename.md

 ```
 > `that.`

-There are also some great options for adjusting function names as you define the function using decorators.
+There are also some great options for adjusting a function `__name__` as you define the function using decorators.
 More about that [here](https://stackoverflow.com/questions/10874432/possible-to-change-function-name-in-definition).

 Returning to our application, lets examine the following situation: